LucLabarriere/light-projects.nvim/README.md

 ## Features

 - Default key bindings for common programming tasks (build, run, tests, etc.)
-- The key bindings get loaded on `VimEnter` and `DirChanged` autocmds
+- The key bindings get loaded on `VimEnter` and `DirChanged` autocmds (set use_autoreload to false in the setup arguments to disable this behaviour)
 - Supports [ToggleTerm](https://github.com/akinsho/toggleterm.nvim) to execute a
   command in the float terminal (using `:TermExec cmd='my_cmd'<CR>`)
 - Supports an additionnal callback to be ran when the project is loaded